 Group Exercise Sessions

-From stretch band exercises and low impact aerobics to Zumba sessions and K-pop fitness, group exercise sessions are considered a widely common active ageing programme due to its low and moderate intensity that is suitable for seniors from all walks of life.
+From stretch band exercises and low-impact aerobics to Zumba sessions and K-pop fitness, group exercise sessions are considered a widely common active ageing programme due to their low and moderate intensity that is suitable for seniors from all walks of life.
 Exercising in itself has a wide range of benefits like strengthening the elderly’s musicals and joints, and improving their overall heart health, but exercising in a group can change the entire dynamic.
 Not only does it become a more enjoyable activity for older adults, but it also combats the isolation they may feel as it cultivates a culture of mutual support and social connectedness amongst each other.

 Healthy Cooking Classes